 To conduct the landing, the troop or army must first carry out a movement identical to strategic movement from the departure port to the target port.
-This movement is resolved following the same procedure than strategic movement; thus, it can be intercepted and, in the event of defeat, it must be aborted.
+This movement is resolved following the same procedure than strategic movement; thus it can be intercepted and, in case of defeat of the escort, it must be aborted.